 This feeling is something that almost every designer goes through at some point or another, therefore there are plenty of ways to sort this out.
 One way is to draw inspiration from the most out-of-the-box and unique website design available.

 Sadly, there’s no set of rules for designing unique websites.
-The easier option for boosting traffic is turning to something like Search Optimization (SEO).
+The easier option for boosting traffic is turning to something like Search Engine Optimization.
 However, the most effective way to drastically increase traffic is to have a unique website that stands out so much that it gets plenty of media and word-to-mouth attention because of it.

 Keep on reading this article to discover a few tips on how to achieve this kind of out-of-the-box thinking and experimentation.